'Dangerous' radar-confirmed tornado hits suburban Chicago

 ‘Dangerous’ radar-confirmed tornado hits suburban ChicagoNew

 CHICAGO (AP) — A tornado with strong rotation has been confirmed on radar in suburban Chicago.
 The storm with a pronounced debris signature was located late Sunday near Darien and Burr Ridge.
 Live video from news outlets showed large trees downed and damage to homes and vehicles.
+Photos from the village of Woodbridge showed a damaged fence, toppled trees and a bent street sign.
 News outlets also reported a gas leak and injuries in nearby Naperville.
-The National Weather Service in Chicago says there is a continued threat for wind damage as a line of storms moves over Illinois.
-The system was moving east at about 45 mph.
+The National Weather Service in Chicago said at 2 a.m. local time that the severe threat had ended.
+The line of storms had moved over northern Illinois and northwestern Indiana.